mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

-# ConvLSTM for Burgers-Hopf equations
+# ConvLSTM for Burgers-Hopf data-driven model